konveyor/enhancements/enhancements/combine-direct-volume-migration-client-pods/README.md

 ## Proposed solution
 ### Separate container approach:
 In this approach we will be spawning 2 containers - Stunnel and Rsync under a single Pod (Source Transfer Pod).
-We will be introducing a shared volume called `shared-data` and this volume will be mounted for both the containers.
+We will be introducing a shared volume called `rsync-stunnel-ipc` and this volume will be mounted for both the containers.
 The utility of this shared volume is to facilitate inter-process communication amongst the 2 containers.
 Now Let's take a look at the workflow and lifecyle of each container.